 “It was a pleasure almost beyond words to be invited to offer my support since I’ve been a beneficiary of One World Week since it began its operations almost forty years ago.
 It has stimulated my thinking, provided me with materials and ideas, and offered wonderfully open approaches to world development issues which ecumenical and mixed groups could join together to enjoy.”

-Trustee and Treasurer
+was a Trustee and the Treasurer

-With experience as a teacher in Sierra Leone and Wales, Ingrid now runs the consultancy IDEAS (Intercultural Development Education & Arts Services) alongside many community activities.
+With experience as a teacher in Sierra Leone and Wales, Ingrid now runs the consultancy IDEAS (Intercultural Development Education & Arts Services) alongside many multicultural community activities.

 Roger was a VSO teacher in Ghana, worked in business delelopment in Tanzania, and in marketing for various companies in the UK.
 He has a lifetime of commitment to the Scouting Movement.
 He has been involved with OWW locally and through his role as Secretary to the Global Justice Now Trust.

 Alison taught for many years in a Sixth Form College and then worked for twelve years as an Educational Technologist in the Faculty of Technology at the University of Portsmouth.
-She has participated in OWW events in Portsmouth over numerous years
+She participated in OWW events in Portsmouth over numerous years

-She enters events onto the website calendar.
+Her roll in OWW was to enter events onto the website calendar.